salesforce/ai-economist/tutorials/two_level_curriculum_learning_with_rllib.md

 python training_script.py --run-dir phase1
 ```

-Running this command also creates the `ckpts` and `dense_logs` subfolders inside the `phase1` folder, and populates them during training.
+Running this command also creates the `ckpts` and `dense_logs` sub-folders inside the `phase1` folder, and populates them during training.
 Recall that during this phase, we train the agents (and not the planner), so only the agent policy model weights are saved during training.

 ### Step 2: Run Phase Two